Command: alloc exec

 -task: Sets the task to exec command in.

--job: Use a random allocation from the specified job ID.
+-job: Use a random allocation from the specified job or job ID prefix, preferring a running allocation.

 -i: Pass stdin to the container, defaults to true.
 Pass